mr-bat/Joojle-UI/README.md

 Now move to http://localhost:9080

-[Joojle-Server](https://github.com/mr-bat/Joojle-Server) is designed in a way that the UI is up on port 3001.
+**Be Cautious!** [Joojle-Server](https://github.com/mr-bat/Joojle-Server) is designed in a way that the UI is up on port 3001.
 There is no problem if you want to change the port, but if you want to utilize Joojle-Server you have to change its code yourself.
 This dependency is maded only because our project was first created as a course work and then grew into a serious competant application.
 Excuse us because of this bad design.

+Also it is worth mentioning that the background design is created from the templates provided by [HTML5 UP](http://html5up.net/)